Writing a business plan: The 12 steps

 To begin, you need to define the scope of your market.
 So start by asking yourself if there is a demand for the offer you want to set up!
 Skip this step and you don't need to go any further in your analysis...

 Next, define your field of action: are you limited to the national territory or do you plan to expand internationally as well?
 Your research depends greatly on this point.

 Finally, define who you wish to propose your offer to?
 In order to analyse your market, define your target as precisely as possible: age, buying habits, socio-professional category, location, everything must be taken into account!

 Step 2: The size of the market

 Once you have defined your target and your scope of action, you need to ask yourself several questions about the competition.
 Are there many players on the market?
-Start by listing them, then analyse how they operate in the market.
+Start by listing them, then analyze how they operate in the market.
 What is their communication strategy?
 How do they distribute their products?
-Also analyze their pricing and the specific target(s) they are aiming to reach.
+Also, analyze their pricing and the specific target(s) they are aiming to reach.

 Take stock of the number of people who might be interested in your product or service, to be as accurate as possible.
 Cross-reference demographics and define the size of your market rigorously, without being overly optimistic, but factual!

 Next, you need to establish what your business needs to get started.
 Minimum capital for articles of association, premises, offices, payroll charges, telephone, car, etc.: list everything, and be comprehensive, so as not to be surprised.
 If you find costs are getting too high, look for alternatives.
 In the beginning, don't necessarily try to purchase the best equipment.
 Start slowly with the bare essentials, and you'll invest as the business takes off.